Chen-Xiaoli/Canvas-Magic/README.md

 ## 3 - Sprite dog animation
 Sprite dog animation implemented, with canvas drawImage.
 How to get a image and insert into a frame, is important for this animation.

+## 4 - Parallax background animation
+Parallax background can animate align at x coordiate, make x is negative to implement background move.
+How to remove gap between frames, is the important.